shahzar/v4/content/about/index.md

   - JavaScript (ES6+)
   - Node.js
   - Express
+  - PHP7
+  - Phalcon
 ---

 Hi!
-I'm Shahzar, a software engineer based in Dubai, UAE who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.
+I'm Shahzar, a software engineer based in Dubai, UAE, focused on mobile application developement for the Android platform, along with backend development using Node.js.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I'm a big fan of Android and linux, also an advocate of Open Source Software (FOSS).

 Here are a few technologies I've been working with recently: